 We receive, investigate and report on complaints about the alleged failures of government agencies to comply with the principle of competitive neutrality.
-The competitive neutrality function was transferred to us from the former Queensland Productivity Commission (QPC) on 2 June 2021.
+The competitive neutrality function was transferred to us from the former Queensland Productivity Commission on 2 June 2021.

-The reports of these investigations are below.
+Details of current and past investigations are below.

 Logan City Council (2022)

 A Logan-based waste-removal business made a complaint about the Logan City Council in relation to the council’s green waste bin service.
 We found the council’s green waste bin service did not comply with the principle of competitive neutrality.
 The council was charging its own green waste bin service much less than the disposal fee it charged private commercial operators.

 We made 8 recommendations on how the council could ensure its green waste bin service complied with the competitive neutrality principle.
 The council accepted 6 recommendations, conditionally accepted one recommendation, and did not accept one recommendation.

 The Logan City Council’s consideration of our report and its resolution (of 20 July 2022) in response to our report are available on the council website.
 A copy of our final report can also be found on the council website.